Happy climber at Uhuru sign

 It isn't cheap to climb Kilimanjaro.
 There are many costs involved, but the main ones are your international flights, your tour operator fee, and your mountain crew tips (more on that in the next point).

-Also, the cost of a Kilimanjaro climb can vary greatly from person to person depending on things like where you're travelling from, how many days your climb is going to last, and the sort of operator you choose.
+Also, the cost of a Kilimanjaro climb can vary greatly from person to person depending on things like where you're travelling from, how many days your climb is going to last, and the sort of tour operator you choose.

 How-much-does-it-cost-to-climb-Kilimanjaro-Infographic